 Click here for more information on Private Sessions with Coach Irene

 Swim with others

 Swimming by yourself can be just what you need after a busy day at work or looking after your kids.
 If this is the way you enjoy swimming, good on you and keep going! :)

 Swimming with others however adds a whole new dimension to your swimming workout.
 You will get challenged to go faster and/or further, you'll make new friends and you can cheer each other on.

 I prefer swimming with others.
 It just makes it more fun and as I'm super competitive I will push myself to swim just a bit faster when Grant swims next to me!

 Ask around if someone would like to come swimming with you or join a swim group at your local pool.
-Adult swim squads or groups are really nothing to be scared off.
+Adult swim squads or groups are really nothing to be scared of.
 They're nothing like the kids squads where you get kicked out if you're not fast enough or hold up the rest of the group.
 Adult swim squads are full of people just like you.

 Have fun & challenging sessions to follow

-Of course swimming is boring if you have to drag yourself to the pool to swim a boring 20 laps up and down the black line.
+Of course, swimming is boring if you have to drag yourself to the pool to swim a boring 20 laps up and down the black line.

 If you'd drop me in a pool now and made me swim 2km just like that I would struggle to make it.
 Challenge me with a fun session and I easily swim 3 or 4km!
 Break your desired distance up by doing short distances in different strokes and paces.
-10 x 100m Freestyle (1 fast / 1 easy x 5) is a lot more fun than slogging out 1km on a steady pace.
+10 x 100m Freestyle (1 fast / 1 easy x 5) is a lot more fun than slogging out 1km at a steady pace.